immutant/immutant.org/news/2015-10-01-lein-immutant-2-0-1.md

 tags: [ lein, lein-immutant, boot, boot-immutant, installation ]
 ---

+This announcement only pertains to those who deploy their applications to [WildFly] or [EAP].

 We just released version [2.0.1] and of [lein-immutant] and version [0.4.0] of [boot-immutant].
-Both releases fix an [issue] where "dev" wars were no longer deployable if they used [Immutant 2.1.0].
+Both releases fix an [issue] where "dev" wars were no longer deployable if they used [Immutant 2.1.

-`lein-immutant` and `boot-immutant` are plugins that package your application as a WAR file for deployment to [WildFly] or [EAP] and to facilitate testing against the same application servers, for [Leiningen] and [Boot], respectively.
-If you don't deploy Immutant applications as WAR files to WildFly or EAP, you can happily ignore this announcement.
+`lein-immutant` and `boot-immutant` are plugins, for [Leiningen] and [Boot] respectively, that are required for your application to run on [WildFly] or [EAP].
+Specifically, they provide tasks for packaging your app as a WAR file and testing it "inside" the container.

 If you have any questions, issues, or other feedback, you can always find us on [#immutant on freenode or or mailing list](/community/) or you can file an issue on the appropriate project.